 Source: GlobalData Patent Analytics

 AI-based product recognition enhances scanning accuracy and reduces the requirement for code input manually.
-It also minimises the need for intervention by store associates.
+It also minimizes the need for intervention by store associates.
 As a result, more retailers are likely to adopt the technology in the future.